Jump to:

 4. St. Thomas

-Famous for mountains, sparkling white sand beaches that perfectly contrast the aqua waters, and a casual vibe with gorgeous scenery, St. Thomas is easily one of the best islands in the Caribbean.
+Famous for textured mountains blanketed in green, white sand beaches that perfectly contrast the aqua waters, and a casual vibe with gorgeous scenery, St. Thomas is as beautiful to look at as it is fun to explore and play in.

-Part of the U.S. Virgin Islands, St. Thomas really comes alive in winter and springtime (two of the best times to visit).
-It doesn’t get much warmer than 90F and winter sees highs in the low 80s.
+You’ll be hard-pressed to find a bad time to visit St. Thomas, but it really comes alive in winter and springtime (two of the best times to visit).
+It doesn’t get much warmer than 89°F in summer and winter sees highs in the low 80s.

-There are lots of places to stay and private resorts in St. Thomas, from the happening capital Charlotte Amalie to the scenic region of Magens Bay.
+There are lots of places to stay and luxe resorts in St. Thomas, from the vibrant capital, Charlotte Amalie, to the scenic region of Magens Bay.
 It’s considered a safe island to visit with crime rarely affecting tourists.

 5. Barbados